hemantpatil45/Audio-Transmission-using-Light-fidelity-/README.md

-# DIY Li-Fi Audio Transmission using Laser/Torch and Solar Cell
+# Li-Fi Audio Transmission using Laser/Torch and Solar Cell

 This project demonstrates a simple analog **Li-Fi (Light Fidelity)** system using laser light and torch LED to transmit audio over distance using light as the medium.